appirio-tech/coffeescript-style-guide/README.md

   .reduce((x, y) -> x + y)
 ```

-Some time its better to avoid chaining.
+Some time its better to avoid chaining in favor for readability.
 ```coffeescript
 queryParams =
   filter: 'sourceObjectId=' + params.workId